Tominous/ProTools/README.md

 Discord ProTools is a BetterDiscord plugin that allows faster and broader usage of the discord GUI.

 ### Usage
 ProTools makes use of the new Ctrl + K quickswitcher dialog.
 All the commands are typed there.
-Every command begins with a dash "-", followed by the command name.
-If command takes parameters, they are separated by spaces, for example "-guild betterdiscord"
+Every command begins with a ":", followed by the command name.
+If command takes parameters, they are separated by spaces, for example ":guild 0" goes to the first guild.

 List of commands

-Command | Description
+Command | Description | Aliases
 -|-
--next, -n | Goes to the next unread channel
--clear, -c | Clears all unread channels
--guild <name>, -g | Go to guild, autocompleted (Unimplemented) -text <name>, -t | Change text channel, autocompleted (Unimplemented)
+:next | Goes to the next unread channel | :n :vaporwave | Toggle input mode between vaporwave and regular. | :vw :guild | Change text channel, autocompleted (Unimplemented) | :g

 ### Installation
 1. Make sure you have BetterDiscord installed.